-Commemorative plaques are used around the world to celebrate special occasions such as the opening of a new school, hospital wing, community centre or education facility (see our web page for information about the engraved plaque manufactured by Able Engraving to commemorate a Royal Visit to East Surrey College in Redhill, Surrey).
+Commemorative plaques are used around the world to celebrate special occasions such as the opening of a new school, hospital (OrthopedicSurgerySanDiego) wing, community centre or education facility (see our web page for information about the engraved plaque manufactured by Able Engraving to commemorate a Royal Visit to East Surrey College in Redhill, Surrey).

 Memorial plaques are used to remember a lost loved one, a tragedy (see our web page for information about Able Engravings work for the Mount Everest Memorial Trust) or a historical event of significant importance such as a famous battle or battlefield.
 Likewise buildings associated with a historical event or an important occupant are often marked with a memorial plaque and some town and city councils run special schemes for financing the provision of engraved plaques to identify buildings and locations of local historical or cultural importance, one example of which is the ‘Blue Plaque’ scheme in the city of London administered by the English Heritage organisation.